vavilov2212/wiki-articles/linux/dev/wifi.md

 This is taken from [suffix.be/configuring-wifi-network-adapter-ubuntu](https://www.suffix.be/blog/configuring-wifi-network-adapter-ubuntu/).

+How to use network-manager tool - [Use NetworkManager on Ubuntu/Debian](https://computingforgeeks.com/install-and-use-networkmanager-nmcli-on-ubuntu-debian/)

-## Configuring a wireless network adapter on Ubuntu
+# Wireless network adapter on Ubuntu

 List all usb devices